chrthomsen/pygrametl/docs/quickstart/beginner.rst

     # be used instead of Dimension unless the higher memory consumption causes
     # problems.
 For each dimension, the name of the database table, the table's
     # primary key, and the table's non-key columns (attributes) are given.
 In
-    # addition, for the location dimension the subset of the attributes that
+    # addition, for the location dimension, the subset of the attributes that
-    # should be used to lookup the primary key are given.
+    # should be used to lookup the primary key is given.
 As mentioned in the
     # beginning of this guide, using named parameters is strongly encouraged
     book_dimension = CachedDimension(
             name='book',
             key='bookid',
             attributes=['book', 'genre'])

     time_dimension = CachedDimension(
             name='time',
             key='timeid',
             attributes=['day', 'month', 'year'])

     location_dimension = CachedDimension(
             name='location',
             key='locationid',
             attributes=['city', 'region'],
             lookupatts=['city'])

     # A single instance of FactTable is created for the data warehouse's single
     # fact table.
 It is created with the name of the table, a list of columns
     # constituting the primary key of the fact table, and a list of measures